FIWARE-Ops/fiware-gitops/aws/bae-test/README.md

 - select security group and edit inbound rule:
 ![Security groups](./sc-overview.png)
-- add inbound rule(0.0.0.0/0 would allow requests from everywhere, you should be more restritive in a production environment)
+- add inbound rule(0.0.0.0/0 would allow requests from everywhere, you should be more restrictive in a production environment)
 ![Inbound rule](./ir-overview.png)